How Do I Become a Mediator in Alberta?

 We currently offer both in-person and online options for these two courses.
 All of our courses can be found on our website’s course calendar.

-These two courses (Communications in ADR and National Introductory Mediation) provide you with 80 hours of training towards the educational requirements for a Qualified Mediator designation.
+These three courses (Communications in ADR, National Introductory Mediation & Practical Ethics for Working Mediators) provide you with the necessary hours of training towards the educational requirements for a Qualified Mediator designation.
 For a complete list of requirements go to Earn a Designation.

 Please feel free to email education@adralberta.com with questions about our training.